THOMASELOVE/500-classes-2024/class03/README.md

 6. Lab 1 (How did it go?)
     - The Answer Sketch for Lab 1 will be posted to our Shared Google Drive.

-## Using R to do propensity score analysis

-The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy) and the [lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) will be the focus of Class 04, next week.

 ## References from Today's Class

 References posted on our [Sources page](https://github.com/THOMASELOVE/500-classes-2023/tree/main/sources)